-Part II: Nursing Research Concepts: (Value 15% of Final Grade) The final exam for nursing research will be a take home exam and will be given out on January 31st, 2007.
+Part II: Nursing Research Concepts: (Value 15% of Final Grade) The final exam for nursing research will be a take home exam and will be given out on February 7, 2008.
 Students have one week to complete and hand in the final exam.
 The take home exam will be given a raw score and a grade determined.

+Date: February 14th, 2008

-Date: February 7th, 2006 Time: 1300 hours the Exam must be handed into the instructor during class.
+Time: 1300 hours the Exam must be handed into the instructor during class.

-Seminar Topics Fall 2006
+Seminar Topics\ Fall 2007

-Dates Nursing Research Statistics

-Overview of nursing research; review of What is Statistics?

-September 11-15 Nurses' role in research; methods of Random Samples

-Jennifer Hardy inquiry; frameworks for critique of Introduction to

-research reports.
-Experimental Design

-The research question, problem, Bar Graphs, Circle Graphs,

-September 18-22 theoretical framework and the literature and Time-Series Graphs

-Katherine Wilde review Frequency Distributions,

-Histograms, and Related

-Topics

-Stem and Leaf Displays

-Quantitative research designs Measures of Central

-Tendency: Mode, Median,

-September 25-29 and Mean

-Katherine Wilde Measures of Variation

-cont Mean and Standard

-Deviation of Grouped Data

-Qualitative research designs What is Probability?

-Some Probability Rules-

-October 2-6 Guest Speaker: Monique Sedgwick to Compound Events

-Carl and Mae discuss her research Trees and Counting

-Techniques

-Population and Sampling Introduction to Random

-Variables and Probability

-October 9-13 Guest Speakers: Liz Richard and Distributions

-Thomas Dorothy Eiserman to discuss their Binomial Probabilities

-research Additional Properties of

-Binomial distribution

-Data Collection Graphs of Normal Probability

-Distributions

-October 16-20 Standard Units and Areas

-Nursing Under the Standard Normal

-Organizations Anar Unden Any Normal

-Areas Under Any Normal

-October 23-27 Midterm Exams
+Dates Nursing Research Statistics September 6 Overview of nursing research; review of Nurses' role in research; methods of inquiry; frameworks for critique of research reports.
+September 10-14 Jennifer Hardy Key concepts, the research process, research question, problem, theoretical framework and the literature review What is Statistics?
+Random Samples Introduction to Experimental Design September 17-21 Katherine Wilde Quantitative research designs Bar Graphs, Circle Graphs, and Time-Series Graphs Frequency Distributions, Histograms, and Related Topics Stem and Leaf Displays September 24-28 Katherine Wilde cont Qualitative research designs Measures of Central Tendency: Mode, Median, and Mean Measures of Variation Mean and Standard Deviation of Grouped Data October 1-5 Carl and Mae Population and Sampling What is Probability?
+Some Probability Rules- Compound Events Trees and Counting Techniques October 8-12 Thomas Data Collection Introduction to Random Variables and Probability Distributions Binomial Probabilities Additional Properties of Binomial distribution October 15-19 Nursing Organizations Mid-term exam Graphs of Normal Probability Distributions Standard Units and Areas Under the Standard Normal Distribution Areas Under Any Normal Curve October 22-26 Mid-term exam